+Affordable access to the Internet remains a key element for the economic and social development of society, and the establishment of Internet traffic exchange points at national, regional and international level therefore remains on the agenda of developing and least developed countries seeking to provide all their citizens with access to this service; this means that the acquirement of best practices and success stories would help in achieving goals 1 and 2 as set in Resolution 200 (Busan, 2014) of the Plenipotentiary Conference, on the Connect 2020 Agenda for global telecommunication/information and communication technology development.

 Global implementation of IPv6 remains a challenge for all countries, and will be achieved in stages.
-Studies are therefore proposed on transitioning from IPv4 to IPv6 and its impacts.
+A specific report is therefore proposed detailing the success stories in transitioning from IPv4 to IPv6 and possible methods for accelerating such transition faced with the significant increase in devices that will continue connecting to the Internet.

 The Internet Engineering Task Force (IETF) develops Internet Protocols, including IPv4 and IPv6.

 Many countries and international organizations are interested in this Question.
-The World telecommunication Standardization Assembly (WTSA) (Johannesburg, 2008) adopted Resolution 64 (Johannesburg, 2008), on IP address allocation and facilitating the transition to and deployment of IPv6, which was revised by WTSA-12.
+The World Telecommunication Standardization Assembly (WTSA) (Hammamet, 2016) revised Resolution 64 (Rev. Dubai, 2012), on Internet Protocol address allocation and facilitating the transition to and deployment of IPv6.
 The ITU Council at its 2012 session, in Decision 572, decided that the 2013 World Telecommunication/ICT Policy Forum (WTPF-13) would address the issue of IP-based networks.
 The forum was held from 14 to 16 May 2013 in Geneva (the previous WTPF had been held from 21 to 24 April 2009 in Portugal, and had discussed convergence, Internet and the ITRs).
 WTPF is organized by ITU and aims to encourage discussion and seek consensus among the different stakeholders in the form of "opinions" reflecting a common vision which serves to guide policy in the ICT sector as well as regulatory and standardization activities throughout the world.
 WTPF-13 issued six opinions (Document WTPF-13/16), as follows:

 – Opinion 1 (Geneva, 2013): Promoting Internet exchange points (IXPs) as a long-term solution to advance connectivity